thiagousa/youtube/1/README.md

 ## Getting Started 🚀

-Follow the detailed setup instructions in the [project's documentation](https://github.com/thiagousa/youtube/tree/main/monitoring/docker) to get your monitoring stack up and running in no time.
 With just a few simple steps, you'll have access to a fully functional monitoring environment.

 ## Features and Benefits 🌟